Roanoke Maroons: 2012–13

 Scott Allison retired as the head men's soccer coach in 2012 after 27 seasons at the helm of the program; in his final season, the Maroons won the ODAC championship and advanced to the opening round of the NCAA Division III tournament.
 Allison was named South Atlantic Regional Coach of the Year and Virginia College Division Coach of the Year; he continued to serve as Roanoke's director of athletics until his retirement in 2023.

 Roanoke won a total of four ODAC championships during the 2012–13 academic year: men's soccer, women's indoor track and field, women's outdoor track and field, and men's lacrosse.
 The men's soccer team advanced to the NCAA Division III tournament; the team was defeated by Emory University.
 The men's lacrosse team advanced to the NCAA Division III tournament as well, defeating Centre College before losing to Lynchburg College.
 The softball team advanced to the NCAA Division III tournament as an at-large seed; the team was defeated by Christopher Newport University and Emory University.

-Roanoke placed 111 student-athletes on the 2012–13 ODAC All-Academic team, the most in college history at the time.
+Roanoke placed 111 student-athletes on the 2012–13 ODAC All-Academic team, the most in school history at the time.
+Roanoke currently owns the most ODAC titles in men's lacrosse with 18 titles and in women's basketball with 13 titles.
+Roanoke and Hampden-Sydney are tied for the most titles in men's basketball with 11 each.